kevingrendel/PythonLearning/README.md

 Ideas:

--input number, print out the English words for the number -input a single digit number, print out the number in a 10x10 grid -input a maze, output the path the escape
--read a text file, print an index of the words, in alpha order, line numbers where appeared, count -read a dictionary text file, input a letter, print out a random word starting with that letter -
+-DONE input number, print out the English words for the number -read a text file, print an index of the words, in alpha order, line numbers where appeared, count -read a dictionary text file, input a letter, print out a random word starting with that letter -input a maze, output the path to escape

 Cozmo Ideas
--Associate custom greeting/goodbye with each person's face, when they appear/disappear say custom greeting -tap block # times, speak number of times with each tap -explore edge of play space, speak surface area of play space
+-input a single digit number, print out the number in a 10x10 grid, on Cozmo's display -Associate custom greeting/goodbye with each person's face, when they appear/disappear say custom greeting -tap block # times, speak number of times with each tap -explore edge of play space, speak surface area of play space